Grace Pilot Project in Columbia

 -

 The pilot is designed for us to test and refine a new plastics recycling process.
 It operates on a small scale, using research-scale reactors, chillers, separators, feeders, and samplers to study the chemical processes involved in our plastics recycling solution.
-Our MDE application includes science and evidence demonstrating the safety and exciting potential benefits of this project.

 -